-Winston Churchill - an icon to many, and certainly the United Kingdom's most revered Prime Minister - died on Jan 24, 1965.
+Winston Churchill, an icon to many, and certainly the United Kingdom's most revered Prime Minister, funeral recalled.

 When discussing the merits and legacies of Britain's Prime Ministers who have come and gone, there is perhaps no name that gets mentioned more than Winston Churchill.